 Definition

-BIP70 was an ambitious payment protocol designed to make Bitcoin payments to merchants safer and more informative than pasting a raw address.
-Instead of paying to an opaque 34-character string, a customer's wallet would fetch a signed PaymentRequest from the merchant, exchange Payment and PaymentACK messages, and receive a cryptographic receipt.
-Understanding it matters mainly so you recognize why it is no longer used.
+BIP70 (Payment Protocol) was an ambitious payment protocol designed to make Bitcoin payments to merchants safer and more informative than pasting a raw address.
+Instead of paying to an opaque address string, a customer's wallet would fetch a signed PaymentRequest from the merchant, exchange Payment and PaymentACK messages, and receive a cryptographic receipt.
+It is now abandoned, and understanding it matters mainly so you recognize why it is no longer used — and what its failure teaches about trusted third parties.

 What it tried to solve

-BIP70 used X.509 TLS certificates to bind a payment to a verifiable identity, so a wallet could display "example.com" rather than a meaningless address.
-It aimed to defeat man-in-the-middle address-swapping, provide proof of payment for disputes, and let merchants supply refund addresses automatically.
+The core problem was real.
+A bare Bitcoin address gives the payer no assurance about who they are paying: malware that swaps an address on the clipboard, or an attacker who tampers with a checkout page, redirects funds invisibly.
+BIP70's answer was to use X.509 TLS certificates — the same certificate-authority system that secures HTTPS — to bind a payment request to a verifiable identity, so a wallet could display "example.com" rather than a meaningless string.
+It also aimed to provide proof of payment for disputes and let merchants supply refund addresses automatically.
 The messages were encoded with Google Protocol Buffers and delivered over HTTP/HTTPS.

 Why it was abandoned

 In practice the design proved heavy and fragile.
-Reliance on the centralized X.509 certificate authority system reintroduced exactly the kind of trusted third party Bitcoin exists to avoid, and several wallets shipped implementation flaws.
+Reliance on the centralized X.509 certificate-authority system reintroduced exactly the kind of trusted third party Bitcoin exists to avoid: whoever the CAs would certify became "verified," and whoever they wouldn't, didn't.
+The protocol's complexity — certificate parsing, protobuf handling, network fetches inside the wallet — expanded the attack surface, and several wallets shipped implementation flaws in their BIP70 handling.
+Merchant processors that mandated BIP70 for a time drew sustained criticism from wallet developers who refused to carry the machinery.
 Bitcoin Core added deprecation warnings in v0.18, disabled the protocol by default in v0.19 (2019), and later removed support entirely (PR #17165).
 Modern guidance directs everyone to simpler, trust-minimized alternatives.

 In Simple Terms

-BIP70 was an ambitious payment protocol designed to make Bitcoin payments to merchants safer and more informative than pasting a raw address.
-Instead of paying…
+BIP70 (Payment Protocol) was an ambitious payment protocol designed to make Bitcoin payments to merchants safer and more informative than pasting a raw address.
+Instead…